Interstate 65 at the 47th Avenue North overpass at Lewisburg in Birmingham, Alabama. Photo taken 10/08/16.

 Design of the new bridges and confirmation of this schedule of construction was to be completed by early 2007.
 Funding was a major concern, and lack of funding pushed back the construction phase.
 However efficiencies in design and construction and inflation savings efforts accelerated the time table, and ground breaking for the Downtown Crossing took place on June 18, 2013 at Waterfront Park in Louisville.6

-The new six-lane northbound span was officially named the Abraham Lincoln Bridge as announced on November 30, 2015,8.
+As announced on November 30, 2015, the new six-lane northbound span was officially named the Abraham Lincoln Bridge8.
 A public bridge walk was held on the cable stayed bridge five days later where an estimated 50,000 attended.
 Opening of the bridge to traffic followed late on December 6, 2015.
-It carries four northbound lanes temporarily as crews shifted southbound motorists onto the span later in the month.
-The new 2,100-foot bridge carries dual traffic throughout 2016 as construction rehabilitates the adjacent cantilever span for an eventual southbound only conversion.9 Tolls will implemented on the crossing by late 2016.
+It carried four northbound lanes temporarily as crews shifted southbound motorists onto the span later that month.
+The new 2,100-foot bridge carried dual traffic through to fall 2016 as construction rehabilitated the adjacent cantilever span (JFK Bridge) for the southbound only conversion.9

 The north tower of the Abraham Lincoln Bridge during the public bridge walk held on December 5, 2015.
 Photo taken by Tom Reaugh.